-Now we have equations (6) and (8) for left and right wheel and equation (9) to calculate unknown quantities $Y{Rr}$ , $Y{Rl}$ , $Z{Wr}$ , $Z{Wl}$ , $k{y}$ .
+The equations (6) and (8) for left and right wheel and equation (9) can hence be used to calculate unknown quantities Y{Rr} , Y{Rl} , Z{Wr} , Z{Wl} , k_y .

-The coefficient $k_y$ is related to rolling radius difference and can be used to adjust the target equivalent conicity level.
+The coefficient k_y is related to rolling radius difference and can be used to adjust the target equivalent conicity level.
 Thus, a more simple process of the profile design generation can be applied as follows.

-The profile coordinates are calculated for one profile only using estimated coefficient $k{y_3}$ e.g. $k_y = 1$ .
+The profile coordinates are calculated for one profile only using estimated coefficient k{y_y} e.g. $k_y = 1$.
 To create a new wheel profile, as first, the contact point for the nominal wheelset position $y{WS} = 0$ is selected.
 The choice of the nominal contact point affects the value of nominal contact angle and the lateral position of the nominal contact on the wheel and rail profiles.

 The wheel profile is then calculated by the integration of (8).
-The first integration starts from the initial point to the left, the second from the initial point to the right.
-If the resultant equivalent conicity differs from the specified value, the conicity can then be adjusted reducing the coefficient $k_y$ if the conicity of the first profile is too low or increasing if the contact point distribution and of the proportionality coefficient $k_y$ is certainly limited by the length of the wheel tread section and the rail width before the flange root contacts the rail gauge corner.
+The first integration starts from the nominal contact point Y{W0} to the left, the second from the point Y{W0} to the right.
+If the resultant equivalent conicity differs from the specified value, the conicity can then be adjusted by a reduction of the coefficient k_y if the conicity of the first profile is too low or by an increase of this coefficient if the conicity is too high, respectively.
+The choice of the contact point distribution and of the proportionality coefficient k_y is certainly limited by the length of the wheel tread section and the rail width before the flange root contacts the rail gauge corner.
 These constraints limit the possible profile shape and properties.

-The resultant tread profile is then extended with a suitable intersection and a flange and field side sections identical or similar to the original profile.
+The resultant tread profile is then extended with a flange and field side sections identical or similar to the original profile.

 The proposed method has been applied for the wheelset/track system described in Chapter 3 to calculate a new profile with a large spreading of the contact points on the wheel profile and at the same time equivalent conicity > 0.1.
 The resultant wheel profile PF810 has in the nominal position the location of the contact area on the wheel profile at 5.6 mm to the field side from the taping line.
-The wheel/rail contact is characterized by a wide contact spreading and the equivalent conicity slightly growing with increasing wheelset amplitude, see Fig. 9.
+The wheel/rail contact is characterized by a wide contact spreading and an equivalent conicity slightly growing with increasing wheelset displacement amplitude, see Fig. 10.